-Step 8: Put skillet in the oven for approximately 15 to 20 minutes depending on how you like your meat.
+Step 8: Put the skillet in the oven for approximately 15 to 20 minutes depending on how you like your meat.

 You might want to check your top sirloin cap (coulotte) roast with a meat thermometer after 12 – 15 minutes to ensure you don’t overcook it and to gauge the remaining time before you take it out of the oven, for Rare 125°F, Medium Rare 135°F, Medium 145°F, Medium-well or well-done?
 Knock it off……stop the madness!

-Step 9: Take the roast out of the oven and allow to rest for 5 minutes on a cutting board.
+Step 9: Take the roast out of the oven and allow it to rest for 5 minutes on a cutting board.

 Step 10: Cut beef across the grain, holding your sharp knife at a 30 to 35-degree angle (bevel.
 Cut into thin slices and serve.